2007 San Diego Chargers season: Week 11 at Jacksonville Jaguars

 Coming off their win over the Colts, the Chargers flew to Jacksonville Municipal Stadium for a Week 11 intraconference duel with the Jacksonville Jaguars.
 In the first quarter, San Diego trailed early as Jaguars kicker Josh Scobee managed to get a 48-yard field goal, along with RB Maurice Jones-Drew getting a 1-yard TD run.
 In the second quarter, the Chargers got on the board with kicker Nate Kaeding getting a 23-yard field goal.
 However, Jacksonville responded with QB David Garrard completing a 36-yard TD pass to WR Reggie Williams.

 In the third quarter, San Diego responded with RB LaDainian Tomlinson getting a 6-yard TD run, yet the Jaguars answered with Garrard completing a 1-yard TD pass to TE Marcedes Lewis.
-In the fourth quarter, the Chargers tried to make a comeback as QB Philip Rivers completed a 24-yard TD pass to TE Antonio Gates.
-But it was too-little too-late, as Jacksonville's defense held on to win.
+In the fourth quarter, the Chargers tried to make a comeback as QB Philip Rivers completed a 24-yard TD pass to TE Antonio Gates which would be the last scoring play as Jacksonville's defense held on to win.

 With the loss, San Diego fell to 5–5.